Werner Horn (South African politician)

-Werner Horn (born 12 May 1970) is a South African lawyer and politician.
-He has served as a Member of the National Assembly since May 2014.
-He was a councillor of the Mangaung Metropolitan Municipality between 2006 and 2014.
+Werner Horn (born 12 May 1970) is a South African lawyer and politician who has been one of three House Chairpersons in the National Assembly of South Africa since July 2024.
+He has served as a Member of Parliament since May 2014 and before that, he was a councillor of the Mangaung Metropolitan Municipality between 2006 and 2014.
 Horn is a member of the Democratic Alliance.

 Career

 Local politics

 Horn is a member of the Democratic Alliance.
 He was elected as a councillor of the Mangaung Metropolitan Municipality in March 2006.
 He was re-elected to a second term in May 2011.

 Parliamentary career

 Horn was elected to the National Assembly in the 7 May 2014 general election.
 He became an MP on 21 May 2014.
 He represents the Free State Province.
 On 5 June 2014, he was named Shadow Deputy Minister of the Justice and Correctional Services portfolios by the DA parliamentary leader, Mmusi Maimane.
 Horn served as the deputy for both Glynnis Breytenbach (Shadow Minister of Justice) and James Selfe (Shadow Minister of Correctional Services).